camunda/camunda-docs/versioned_docs/version-8.0/components/connectors/out-of-the-box-connectors/kafka.md

 ## Prerequisites

 To use the **Kafka Producer Connector**, you need to have a Kafka instance with configured bootstrap server.
-It is highly recommended not to expose your sensitive data as plain text but rather use Camunda secrets.
+It is highly recommended not to expose your sensitive data as plain text, but rather use Camunda secrets.
 Follow our documentation on [managing secrets](../../../components/console/manage-clusters/manage-secrets.md) to learn more.

-## Create an Kafka Producer Connector task
+## Create a Kafka Producer Connector task

 To use the **Kafka Producer Connector** in your process, either change the type of existing task by clicking on it and using the wrench-shaped **Change type** context menu icon, or create a new Connector task by using the **Append Connector** context menu.
 Follow our [guide on using Connectors](../use-connectors.md) to learn more.